solita/solita.github.com/_posts/2016-03-04-title-missing.md

 ### EXTRA: No NULL semantics!
 Abolish NULL!

 It's possible.
 For example Haskell takes this approach.
 In Haskell program no such thing as NULL exists.
 Instead, it has the concept of *Maybe a*, which can be *Nothing* or *Just a*.
-In Scala you find *Option* which can be *Some* of *None* on top of NULL.
+In Scala you find *Option* which can be *Some* or *None* on top of NULL.
 Loads of languages follow this approach.

 ## How avoiding NULL is usually done